 Beautiful weather, bucolic landscapes, a plethora of outdoor activities, and some of the best food and wine to be had in the country makes Napa Valley a top summer vacation destination.
 Whether you’re traveling with your partner, friends, or even the kids, California’s premiere Wine Country has something for everyone.
 From wine tasting to outdoor excursions, and everything in between, here are the top 10 things to do on a summer getaway to Napa Valley.

 Since the 19th century people have traveled to Napa Valley for the mineral springs found in the area.
-Today, soak up the healing waters around Calistoga at the newly renovated Dr Wilkinson’s Backyard Resort & Mineral Springs, where you can detox in a volcanic ash mud bath followed by a soak in the spring-fed mineral pools.
-Nearby, the five-star Spa at Solage also gives guests the opportunity to relax in its mineral pools, which range from 60 to 104 degrees, and add an infrared sauna and eucalyptus steam to the bathhouse ritual.
+Today, soak up the healing waters around Calistoga at the renovated Dr Wilkinson’s Backyard Resort & Mineral Springs, where you can detox in a volcanic ash mud bath followed by a soak in the spring-fed mineral pools.
+Nearby, the five-star Spa at Solage also gives guests the opportunity to relax in its mineral pools, which range from 98 to 103 degrees, and add an infrared sauna and eucalyptus steam to the bathhouse ritual.

-Executive Chef Philip Tessier, whose resume includes positions at Michelin Three-star establishments The French Laundry, Per Se, and Le Bernardin, brings his kitchen chops to Press in St. Helena, where the menu highlights the very best of the region.
+Executive Chef Philip Tessier, whose resume includes positions at Michelin Three-star establishments The French Laundry, Per Se, and Le Bernardin, brings his kitchen chops to PRESS in St. Helena, where the menu highlights the very best of the region.
 For a one-stop shop for the flavors of Napa Valley, head to downtown Napa’s Oxbow Public Market to enjoy restaurants like C Casa and Eiko’s at Oxbow, or to pick up picnic supplies from Oxbow Cheese & Wine Merchant or Milestone Provisions.

 There’s no doubt about the fact that with its rolling hillsides and vineyards, Napa Valley is a beauty.
 One of the best ways to appreciate the landscape is floating above it in a hot air balloon.
 Join Napa Valley Balloons for a unique Balloon and eBike Tour, featuring a morning soar followed by an eBike tour to different wineries.
 Or, venture on a group balloon ride with a post-flight Champagne breakfast with Napa Valley Aloft.